arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 **The Index is Now Favorites**

-Instead of counting off four pages at the start of my notebook to create the index, I dedicate the first two pages of my notebook to note my favorite pages and collections.
+Instead of counting off four pages at the start of my notebook to create the index, I dedicate the first two pages to note my favorite pages and collections.

 To keep track of my favorite pages, I simply write the page topic and then the related page numbers.